Virginia community action agencies.

 Low income families and the working poor can receive assistance from a community action agency in Virginia.
 Programs can help individuals gain self-sufficiency, and maybe also assist with paying an emergency bill or help a family meet their need for food.
-The non-profit agencies can help the unemployed find a job, provide food for seniors, and assist people with applying for emergency or government aid.
+The non-profit agencies listed below can help the unemployed find a job, provide food for seniors, and assist people with applying for emergency or government aid.
 Dozens of resources are available across the state of Virginia.

 Legal aid can be arranged for low income residents, with a focus on older individuals 60 years of age that have economic or social needs.
 Services are only offered for civil matters.
 Some counseling or other appropriate legal advice may be offered by a law student or paralegal under the direct supervision of a full time attorney.
 Virginia Legal Aid programs can provide outreach, representation, and education on a number of matters, including consumer credit, health care, denial of government benefits, and more.